 - Client interview

-- Quality of client-consultant relationship
+- Quality of the client and consultant relationship

-- Meeting client requirements including time, cost and quality.
+- Meeting client requirements including time, cost and quality

 Make your submission